Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </p>

   <p>
-    Without the log, I can hardly know what’s wrong if a service goes down.
+    Without the log, I can hardly know what's wrong if a service goes down.
 Not only for the servers, logging is also important for desktop GUI applications.
-For instance, when your program crashes on your customer’s PC, you can ask them to send the log files to you, and you may can figure why.
+For instance, when your program crashes on your customer's PC, you can ask them to send the log files to you, and you may can figure why.
 Trust me, you will never know what kind of strange issues there will be in different PC environments.
 I once received an error log report like this
   </p>

   <div class="highlight">